tweedegolf/image-thumbs/README.md

 ## Google credentials
 This crate relies on [object_store](https://crates.io/crates/object_store) for the interaction with the storage backend.
-Currently, this crate only supports Google Cloud Storage and AWS S3.

 To configure the Google Service Account, use one of the following environment variables as [described in the object_store](https://docs.rs/object_store/latest/object_store/gcp/struct.GoogleCloudStorageBuilder.html#method.from_env)